Luciano De Cecco

-Luciano De Cecco (born 2 June 1988) is an Argentine professional volleyball player.
-He is part of the Argentine national team, a bronze medallist at the Olympic Games Tokyo 2020, 2015 Pan American Games winner and the 2018 Italian Champion.
-At the professional club level, he plays for Cucine Lube Civitanova.
+Luciano De Cecco (born 2 June 1988) is an Argentine professional volleyball player who plays as a setter for KS Norwid Częstochowa and the Argentina national team.
+He won the bronze medal at 2020 Summer Olympics.

 Career

-Clubs
+Club

-In May 2014, he signed a 3-year contract with Sir Safety Perugia.

-In the season 2020-2021, he moved to Cucine Lube Civitanova.
+In May 2014, De Cecco signed a 3-year contract with Sir Safety Perugia.
+For the 2020–21 season, he moved to Cucine Lube Civitanova.

 National team

-He was first appointed to Argentine national team in 2006 before the World League, but he did not play in any match.
-He began his participation during the World Championship where Argentina took 13th place.
+Luciano was first appointed to the Argentine national team in 2006 before the World League, but he did not play in any match.
+He began his participation during the World Championship, where Argentina took 13th place.
 His national team won silvers medals at South American Championship in 2007, 2009, 2011, 2013 because four losses to Brazil in the finals.
-In 2009 and 2011, he was awarded Best Setter of South American Championship.
+In 2009 and 2011, he was awarded Best Setter of the South American Championship.
 In 2011, he achieved the title of the Best Setter of the World League.
-On December 4, 2011, he was Best Setter of World Cup.
+On 4 December 2011, he was Best Setter of World Cup.

 In 2015, De Cecco won the gold medal at the 2015 Pan American Games.